Security

 Password history prevents users from reusing recent passwords.
 This protects user accounts from security risks by enforcing a new password every time it's changed.

 Password history can be enabled in the Auth service's Security tab on the Appwrite Console.
-You can choose how many previous passwords to remember up to a maximum of 20 and block users from reusing them.
+You can choose how many previous passwords to remember, up to a maximum of 20, and block users from reusing them.

 Password dictionary

 Password dictionary protects users from using bad passwords.
 It compares the user's password to the 10,000 most common passwords and throws an error if there's a match.
-Together with rate limits, password dictionary will significantly reduce the chance of a malicious actor from guessing user passwords.
+Together with rate limits, password dictionary will significantly reduce the chance of a malicious actor guessing user passwords.

 Password dictionary can be enabled in the Auth service's Security tab on the Appwrite Console.